 - 1. Cursing or obscenity (words, pictures, or gestures). - 2.
-Fighting. - 3.
+Fighting - 3.
 Killing statements, put-downs, and threatening statements. - 4.
 Throwing of any object not meant to be thrown, taking hats or belongings of others, etc. - 5.
 Disregard of safety rules. - 6.
 Disrespect of others (children or adults). - 7.
 Aggressive behavior/putting your hands or feet on another student or "play fighting". - 8.
 Gum is not permitted anywhere on parish or school grounds.

 GUIDELINES AND PROCEDURES Normal discipline is the responsibility of the student with the guidance of the classroom teacher.
+Students may be asked to write apology letters, review more appropriate choices, or attend practice academies where the student practices more appropriate alternatives to the undesired behavior.
 If poor conduct or attitude becomes an insistent problem, the teacher is to make contact with the parents/guardians to enlist their cooperation.
 If this fails, the student is reported to the principal.
 The principal will assess the situation and then determine the action to be taken.
 The principal has final discretion on all disciplinary actions.
 The principal may determine an "in-school" or "at home" suspension of one to three days.
 Parent conferences (with teacher(s) and principal) are required in all cases of chronic or serious discipline cases.
 If a child is suspended, parents will be notified directly and be requested to attend a joint conference with their child, the school principal, and possibly a faculty member.
 Depending on the case and in accord with Diocesan guidelines (4110), the principal will place the student on probation, suspension, or in rare instances, recommend expulsion to the (president) Pastor.